 Chicago loves a patio, even in the winter.
 Why not challenge your pals to a curling competition this month?
 The Gwen in River North boasts a rooftop bar with spiked hot chocolate and an iceless curling rink.
 Or hit the curling rink at Kaiser Tiger in the West Loop to try sweeping the ice.

 Gearheads unite at the largest auto show in the country.
-The 117th edition of the Chicago Auto Show features vehicles from more than 20 manufacturers over more than one million square feet of exhibit space.
+Running since 1901, the Chicago Auto Show features vehicles from more than 20 manufacturers over more than one million square feet of exhibit space.

 24. Warm Up at a Hidden Coffee Shop